cdesouza02/Lab-Notebook/Weekly Tasks/Fall_2024 Agenda.md

 	- 92023BELCBCT3_172_PSTR
 	- 112023BELCBCT1_274_PAST
 - [ ] contact EHS (pickup+stickers)
+- [ ] meeting with Sarah
+	- Erins email, why do they put the extraction in the -80? should we do that?
 - [ ] donelan box in basement
 - [ ] Julia to grab incubator from 601 (center table, on right side)